flowdas/typeable/docs/api/typeable.rst

    Other than this purpose, the user does not have to deal with instances of :class:`Constraint` directly.
    The following interface is only needed if you want to define a new constraint by creating a subclass of :class:`Constraint`.

-   .. method:: annotate(schema: JsonSchema)
+   .. method:: annotate(root: JsonSchema, schema: JsonSchema)

-      Add the constraint to the JSON Schema passed as the **schema** argument.
+      Add the constraint to the JSON Schema passed as the *schema* argument.

+      *root* is a JSON Schema instance of type defined as :data:`typing.Annotated`.

    .. method:: compile()